Genet-Abay/real-estate-price-prediction/README.md

 ## Prerequisites

 If docker is used all requred libraries will be handled by docker.
-If app.py is used NumPy, Pandas, matplotlib and scikit-learn and python 3.10 are requred.
+If app.py is used NumPy, Pandas, scikit-learn and python 3.10 are requred.

 ## Usage